th2-net/th2-conn-generic/conn-fix/README.md

 # Day of week in English using any abbreviation (i.e. mo, mon, mond, monda, monday are all valid).
 endDate: ""

-# It is required param.
+# It is a required parameter.
 Heartbeat interval in seconds.
 # Positive integer.
 heartBtInt: 5